M11 motorway: Junctions 6 to 8

 The Highways Agency tabled proposals to upgrade the M11, between junction 6 and 8, from three lanes plus hard shoulder to four each way with an estimated cost of £698 million given in 2007.

-A number of public consultations were made throughout 2007 and although efforts were made to limit environmental damage the scheme would cause disruption and loss of habitat to three designated ecological areas and a Site of Special Scientific Interest (SSSI) at Gernon Bushes.Maps of the proposal and previously discounted options were published by the Highways Agency.
+A number of public consultations were made throughout 2007 and although efforts were made to limit environmental damage the scheme would cause disruption and loss of habitat to three designated ecological areas and a Site of Special Scientific Interest (SSSI) at Gernon Bushes.
+Maps of the proposal and previously discounted options were published by the Highways Agency.
 Plans were abandoned in March 2009 when the Secretary of State for Transport announced that no changes would be made to this section of motorway before 2021.

 Construction

 The motorway was opened in stages.
 The stretch between junctions 7 and 8 opened in 1975, and that between junctions 4 and 7 in 1977.
-The stretch from junctions 8 to 9 opened in 1979; that between junctions 9 and 14 in 1980; and the full length becoming fully operational in February 1980.
+The stretch from junctions 8 to 9 opened in 1979; that between junctions 9 and 14 in 1980; and the full length became fully operational in February 1980.

 Budgets were tight during the 1970s when the road was built, so the road surface was of unsurfaced concrete between junction 14 and a point approximately 2 mi to the south of junction 7.
 South of this stretch, where the road runs on soft ground close to the River Roding, concrete was considered unsuitable owing to the looseness of the subsoil and the consequent risk of random cracking, so the surface here was of tarmac from the start.

 Services

 The motorway's first, and only, service station, Birchanger Green Services at junction 8, opened in 1996.
 The services also serve the A120, a major high-speed dual-carriageway road, running from junction 8A to the eastern fringe of Braintree, it continues on to Colchester as a busy single-carriageway road.

 There had been plans for a service station on the motorway as long ago as 1969, named Chigwell, between that village and Loughton, which led to the construction of spur roads and a restricted lorry park; during the London Olympics 2012 these were used as a works unit.
 The plans for a service station at this site were officially dropped in 1980.

+A service station was planned in the early 1970s at Whiteditch Farm, between Wendens Ambo and Newport, Essex.